Addressing Selection Criteria in 3 Steps

 Addressing Selection Criteria Example

-For example, a person applying for a Project Manager position in the APS, with a middle management salary, that is required to work autonomously and with little supervision, would write a prioritising selection criteria like this:
+For example, a person applying for a Project Manager position in the APS, with

 "The ability to prioritise your own work"

 My current position as project reporter is extremely autonomous.
 I am responsible for identifying projects in the organisation that have specific reporting needs and completing project reports on an independent basis.
 I am faced with tight time frames to complete these exercises, write the reports and submit to relevant delegates, and I work without supervision.
 This position requires high-level organisational skills, and I regularly use my strong negotiation skills to discuss with different work areas regarding competing priorities.
 I currently spend half of my working hours in an office and the other half consulting at various sites around Queensland.
 This requires forward planning abilities, excellent time management skills and a solid work ethic.
+All these tasks required different time inputs with varying and often conflicting deadlines.
+In addition, I reported to different people for most of these tasks and have found over the past four years in this role that I have gained exceptional skills in balancing different managers and stakeholders who invariably all want my attention at the same time.
+I think my excellent organisational and negotiation skills have made it possible to juggle these priorities and keep all parties satisfied that their task has my full attention.

 Because I often work on up to four projects at one time, I use a variety of tools to prioritise and organise my work and schedule my time.
 I use a mobile diary and task list, and I have authored an Access database and Excel spreadsheet to assist with tracking projects.
 The Access database contains details of each individual reporting project and the Excel spreadsheet is used as a timesheet so that I can track my daily hours against each project.
 Although these are simple tools, the accuracy of the information contained is crucial for tracking productivity information and reporting against personal and team key performance indicators.
 I have found that embracing IT tools has reduced the time needed for general administration, allowing me to concentrate on the work at hand.